Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 21. Adding referance to all projects
 22. Add new (Customer) Area to Area
 23. Change the route in startup file
+24. Move the HomeController.cs to Area > Customer > Contollers